 Immortalised was a season of activity to explore how, why and who England remembers in its streets, buildings and spaces.
 There are more statues of men called John than there are of real, non-royal women and the number of statues to those from minority groups is embarrassingly small.
 The project looks at the changing memorial landscape and how some of our once revered public figures have become symbols of difficult histories.
 Who has been left out, who should perhaps be contextualised?

 You can read more about the project on my blog.

-From September – December 2017 I delivered an Art Club at William Tyndale Primary School for 10 weeks.
+From September – December 2017, I delivered an Art Club at William Tyndale Primary School for ten weeks.
 I was commissioned as a freelancer to deliver this project for UCL Culture, UCL Museums.
 I worked with 15 Year 6 students to explore objects from UCL Museums’ collections, including objects from the Petrie Museum of Egyptian Archaeology, Grant Museum of Zoology and UCL Geology collection.
-We explored these objects through the lens of surrealist artist Joseph Cornell and his concept of wunderlust and the creation of shadow boxes.
-We had master-classes from artists Natalie Ryde and Rebecca Loweth to help the students develop different collage and sculpture techniques and then they created their own shadow boxes.
+We explored these objects through the lens of surrealist artist Joseph Cornell and his concept of wanderlust and the creation of shadow boxes.
+We had master-classes from artists Natalie Ryde and Rebecca Loweth to help the students develop different collage, and sculpture techniques, and then they created their own shadow boxes.
 It was a wonderful project to be involved in.
-Here’s a little film I made to show what we did over the 10 weeks.
+Here is a little film I made to show what we did over the ten weeks.